edkelly303/elm-order-safe-json-object-decoders/README.md

 already; if not, I can explain!

 Look at the `expectedFieldOrder` field:
 * `firstName` should be the first field we pass to our constructor function.
-As we are programmers, let's call it "field zero".
+As we are programmers and we love zero-indexing, let's call it "field zero".
 So we expect it to have a field order of `Zero` = 0.
 * `lastName` should be "field one".
 So it should have a field order of `OnePlus Zero` = 1.
 * `pets` should be "field two".
 So it should have a field order of `OnePlus (OnePlus Zero)` = 2.